samueloshio/Data-Scientist-Salary-EDA/README.md

 # Data Scientist Salary EDA

-This project is a part of the Data Analyst Working Group
+This project is a part of the Data Analysis Working Group

 #### -- Project Status: [Active]